Home

 A team can look for opportunities to control the risk by:

 Loss prevention can include ideas that reduce the frequency of the loss through methods such as training, labels, visual management, and safety poka-yokes.
-An Safety Engineer or EHS coordinator is helpful to include on this type of team.
+A Safety Engineer or EHS Coordinator is helpful to include on this type of team.

 All of these can contribute to savings in the eyes of the insurer.
 Your company risk manager should be aware and involved in these improvements and negotiate lower premiums.

-The variation is less and the output more predictable, both are exactly what an insurer wants.
+The variation is less and the output more predictable, both are exactly what an insurer prefers.

 Return to LEAN MANUFACTURING